 - 1. Learn about the buddy system and how it works in the outdoors. - 2.
-Know the Cub Scout Six Essentials. - In addition to your Cub Scout Six Essentials, list the personal items you need for your campout. - 4.
-Learn a camping skill. - 5.
-Attend a council or district Cub Scout overnight camp or attend a campout with your pack.
+Know the Cub Scout Six Essentials. - 3.
+In addition to your Cub Scout Six Essentials, list the personal items you need for your campout. - 4.
+Learn a camping skill. - Attend a council or district Cub Scout overnight camp or attend a campout with your pack.

-Paws for Water (Day / Resident @ pool - subject to ability)
+Paws for Water (@ Pool)